iequivocality/japan-prefectures-react/README.md

 | JP-45   | Miyazaki   |
 | JP-46   | Kagoshima  |
 | JP-47   | Okinawa    |

+### getPrefectureByCode(code: Prefecture["code"])

+Returns a prefecture by its ISO 3166 or Geocode.

+@returns Prefecture or undefined if any value other than Geocodes below is passed

 ```ts
 import { getPrefectureByCode } from "japan-prefectures-react";